UnaverageAustralian/arrowlang/syntax.md

 ## Groupings

 Groupings are started with `(` and ended with `)`.
-Groupings only serve to make code more readable and don't change its behaviour.
+They only serve to make code more readable and don't change its behaviour.
 ```
  (2 3) + // Same as 2 3 +
 ```

 ## Constants

 Compile-type constants are declared with `const`.
-Constants can only be set to integer literals, real literals, or character literals.
+Constants can only be set to literals.
 ```
  const x 10.5
  const y 20.2